Zoruh-dev/Incog/README.md

 * [Copyright](#copyright)

 # About
-Incog is a proxy/gaming website where we want to help you bypass school restrictions and have fun in class.
+Incog is a proxy/gaming website where we want to help you bypass school restrictions and let have fun in class.
 We offer multiple built in proxies to bypass blocked websites and we offer games for you to play with friends during class

 <img src="assets/ss1.png">